 Have you read the Highway Code?
-Don’t feel caught off guard if you haven’t not everybody has fully.
-If you have, you might have noticed that there are some strange rules in there, when you begin driving, you might further observe that there are strange Highway Code rules that nobody follows – and some of them just seem so alien.
-We’re going to outline some of those rules today.
+Don’t feel caught off guard if you haven’t; not everybody has fully.
+If you have, you might have noticed that there are some strange rules in there.
+When you begin driving, you might further observe that there are odd Highway Code rules that nobody follows, and some of them seem so alien.
+We will outline some of those rules today.

 These aren’t all of them by a long shot, so as you probably should have done already, we recommend you read the Highway Code and try to find some, after all, it’ll only make you safer.
-Without farther delay, let’s see the 5 strange Highway Code rules nobody follows.
+Without further delay, let’s examine the five strange Highway Code rules that nobody follows.

 Highway Code (Rule 3) Help others to see you